Course fees (2018/19 entry)

 Jeff Young is also a member of the academic team.
 His work includes 35 radio plays, including four autobiographical drama documentaries and the site-specific drama documentary, Carandiru, recorded in a prison in San Paulo, Brazil.
 He has been nominated for Prix Europa, Prix Italia and Sony Radio Awards.
 His TV work includes BBC dramas Eastenders, Doctors, Casualty and Holby City.
 His CBBC children’s drama Download was part of the RTS North Award winning series Stepping Up.

 Writers' Workshop at LJMU also includes the poets, Dr Helen Tookey and Sarah Maclennan, screenwriters John Maxwell and Dave Jackson, and also hosts an impressive array of guest speakers and lecturers from the writing professions across all media.

 Entry requirements (Home)

 Good Honours degree (classification: 2:1 or above) in English, Writing or a cognate subject.

-Applicants who demonstrate professional skills and evidence of achievement in a related area: film and video production, publishing, journalism, radio, theatre, and creative writing, will also be considered.
+Applicants who demonstrate professional skills and evidence of achievement in a related area without formal qualifications will also be considered.

 We place particular emphasis on both the portfolio and the interview.
 The above requirements may be waived if a portfolio shows promise.